 Puns have also been included.
 A biologist names Evenhuis name some new species of flies as Pieza rhea and Pieza pi.
 Clearly the man likes pizza.
 Some more flies were named in the 1990s by a Mr Marsh as Heerz lukenatcha and Heerz tooya.
 Terry Erwin named many members of a genus of beetle called Agra.
 What species names did he choose?
 Agra vation, Agra phobia, and Agra cadabra to name but a few.

-Finally, we have a dinosaur discovered in Brazil and thought to have lived around 110 million years ago.
-It was actually originally found by a commercial fossil dealer who had modified it’s skull to ‘look better’ as some parts were missing.
-This modification involved attaching some other parts of the skull to the snout using car body filler.
-When it came into the hands of palaeontologists, who wanted to see it in its original form, they had a lot of problems removing the modifications.
+Finally, we have a dinosaur discovered in Brazil and thought to have lived around 110million years ago.
+It was actually originally found by a commercial fossil dealer who had modified it to ‘look better’ as some parts were missing.
+This modification involves attaching some other parts of the skull to the snout using car body filler.
+When it came into the hand of palaeontologists, who wanted to see it in its original form they had a lot of problems remaining the modifications.
 Due to this frustration, they decided to name the species Irritator challengeri, the first part because they were irritated, and the second part apparently as a tribute to a character in an Arthur Conan Doyle book who was called Professor Challenger.

 Taxonomy shows us that not only is the science of life complex, intricate and occasionally changeable, but also filled with humour, frustration, and random bets between colleagues.
 Classifying life on earth isn’t just organisation, it allows us to better understand how life is interconnected and related, where things come from, and what can happen if your mistreated staff discover an ancient pig-like fossil!